 Banking turns to data science in a number of areas.
 Tools for business analytics have reached a level of sophistication that allows for extracting actionable conclusions from large data sets.

 Risk assessment.
 Banking is built on risk.
 Millions of data points now allow for better assessment of the risks involved in making loans and investing cash.
 Business analytics gives banks insights into millions of transaction as well as branch-specific information.
 For example, loans for a building renovation can be assessed on age of structure and geographic climate conditions as well as data on the loan applicant.

 Marketing and Sales.
 Data gathered on customers helps banks better market services based on the customer’s past behavior.
 This helps banks predict customers’ future needs.
-This targeted marketing and sales effort means customers are offered services they need rather than a “one size fits all” approach that barrages customers with every possible service.
+These targeted marketing and sales efforts help to offer customers services they need rather than a “one size fits all” approach that barrages customers with every possible service.

 Performance.
 Analytics can track performance of bank offices and employees in real time.
-This helps determine whether goals are met and also helps determine peak and off-peak work times, helping banks to better schedule training for employees, for example.
+For instance, data tracks goals and can help determine peak and off-peak work times, assisting banks with efforts to improve training schedules for employees.

 Regulatory compliance.
 Software systems also can track various government regulations involved with banking, which change fairly frequently.
 Data is collected, organized and analyzed to ensure regulatory compliance.

 Cutting Costs, Increasing Profits.
 As with every industry that uses analytics, proper collection and interpretation of data on day-to-day operations can lead to reducing inefficiencies and increasing profit.
-McKinsey’s report mentions one bank that increased profits 8 percent by analyzing where discounts were offered and eliminating the ones that were unnecessary.
+McKinsey’s report mentions one bank that increased profits 8 percent by analyzing discounts and eliminating those that were unnecessary.
 Another used analytics on customer behavior to increase customer retention by 15 percent.

 Jobs in Data For Banking